nicholasegurley/docker-simple-LMStudio-web-ui/README.md

 ## Usage

+### Chat Interface

+The interface now features a modern chat layout with:

+- **Left Sidebar**: Chat history panel showing all your conversations
+- **Main Area**: Current conversation with message bubbles
+- **Input Area**: Message input at the bottom

-### Basic Chat
+### Starting a New Chat

+1. Click the "+" button in the chat history panel
-1. Select a model from the dropdown
+2. Select a model from the dropdown
-2. Optionally choose a persona
+3. Optionally choose a persona
-3. Type your message and click "Send"
+4. Type your message and click "Send"
-4. Copy responses using the clipboard icon
+5. The chat will be automatically saved with an auto-generated name

+### Continuing Existing Chats

+1. Click on any chat in the left sidebar to load it
+2. The conversation history will be displayed
+3. Continue typing - previous context will be included automatically
+4. Configure context length in Settings (default: 5 previous messages)

+### Chat Management

+- **Auto-Generated Names**: Chats are named based on your first message
+- **Delete Chats**: Click the trash icon next to any chat to delete it
+- **Persistent Storage**: All conversations are saved and survive app restarts

 ### Persona Management